stranger137/app-test-photo-processing/README.md

-# Application "Кто Вы из Винни-Пуха?"
+# Application "Who are you from Winnie-the-Pooh?"
 It is an application made on PyQt5 which gives you a psychological test and then processes the photo of the result and offers the photo for downloading.

 # Getting started